Formalities for selling a used boat, who does what ?

 • Original purchase invoice

-• Original of the written declaration of compliance with European safety requirements issued by the boat builder
+• Original written declaration of compliance with European safety requirements issued by the boat builder

 • Photocopy of your passport or national identity card.

-Length < to 7 m and engine power ? to 22 HP
+Length < 7 m and engine power ?
+22 HP

-Your boat must first be registered under the French flag before being registered.
-As a reminder, the francization of a boat is the right to sail under the French flag.
-This act concerns boats with a length ? to 7 m or < to 7 m, but whose engine power is higher than 22 HP.
+Your boat must first be registered under the French flag.
+As a reminder, the francisation of a boat is the right to sail under the French flag.
+This act concerns boats with a length ? to 7 m or < to 7 m, but whose engine power exceeds 22 HP.

-As a member of the European Economic Area (EEA), you will keep the French flag if you buy a used boat with French registration.
-Otherwise, the customs will proceed to the cancellation of the French flag.
+If you're a member of the European Economic Area (EEA), you'll keep the French flag if you buy a used boat with a French flag.
+Otherwise, customs will remove the French flag.

 • Original purchase invoice

-• Original of the written declaration of compliance with European safety requirements issued by the boat builder
+• Original written declaration of compliance with European safety requirements issued by the boat builder

 • Photocopy of your passport or national identity card.